gbrickell/starter_maker_PCB/README.md

 &nbsp; &nbsp; <img src="images\annotated_assembled_starter_PCB01_500w.jpg">

+Whilst stocks last a set of components that are needed to build a fully populated module, including the PCB, can be purchased[here](https://www.ebay.co.uk/itm/358580443668).

 The various sections below provide more detail on:
  - the documentation made available in the 'documentation' folder;
  - the design details for the PCB made available in the 'PCB_design_files' folder; and